Validation of Modern JSON Schema: Formalization and Complexity: JSON Schema Validation

-\subsection{Terminal assertions}
+\subsection{Terminal Assertions}

 Terminal assertions are those that do not contain any subschema to reapply.
 The great majority of them are conditional on a type $T$: they are trivially satisfied when the instance $J$ does not belong to $T$, and they otherwise verify a specific condition on $J$.
-Hence, these keyword are defined by a couple of rules, as exemplified here for the keyword $\amin: q$.
+Hence, these keywords are defined by a couple of rules, as exemplified here for the keyword $\amin: q$.
 Rule (\rmin\TTriv) (Figure \ref{fig:valrules}) always returns $\btrue$ (true) when $\J$ is not a number, while rule (\rmin), applied to numbers, returns the same boolean $r\in\Set{\btrue,\bfalse}$ as checking whether $J \geq q$.
-The set of {\evaluated} children is $\ES$.
+The set of {\evaluated} children is $\ES$: in our model, these two rules do not generate an annotation.

-Typed terminal assertions are completely defined by a type and a condition; a complete list of these keywords, with the associated type and condition, is in the Supplementary Material.
+These typed terminal assertions are completely defined by a type and a condition; a complete list of these keywords, with the associated type and condition, is in the {\FV}.